SARABI MAISHA MAGIC PLUS SEASON 1 EPISODE 70

 Contrast and Black Levels

-• LG OLED evo G6: The G6’s OLED panel delivers perfect black levels and an infinite contrast ratio, as each of its 8.3 million pixels can turn off completely, eliminating light bleed.
-This produces stunning depth in dark scenes, ideal for watching films like Nairobi Half Life or Interstellar in darker Kenyan living rooms during evening movie nights.
+• LG OLED G3: The G3’s OLED panel delivers perfect black levels and an infinite contrast ratio, as each pixel can turn off completely, eliminating light bleed.
+This results in exceptional depth and detail in dark scenes, making it ideal for cinematic viewing in dark rooms.
+Its MLA technology enhances brightness without compromising contrast.

-Winner: LG G6 for its perfect blacks and infinite contrast, ideal for dark-room cinematic viewing.
+Winner: LG G3 for its unmatched contrast and black levels, perfect for movie enthusiasts and dark-room viewing.

 Brightness